kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 # Resource

-This post is inspired by ThePrimeagen's great [video](https://www.youtube.com/watch?v=hJzqEAf2U4I) where he develops a similar script to obtain cheat sheets quickly in a new `tmux` window.
+This post is inspired by ThePrimeagen's great [video](https://www.youtube.com/watch?v=hJzqEAf2U4I) on combining `cht.sh` with `tmux` using a simple script.
-Actually, if you are an avid `tmux` user, both scripts can be combined for a truly convenient experience using the `cht.sh` facilities.
+Actually, if you are an avid `tmux` user, his scripts can be combined with my command for a truly buttery smooth experience using the `cht.sh` facilities.